decoded-cipher/100DaysOfCode-DailyLog/README.md

 ## Day 65: December 31, 2020

 - **Today's Progress**: Refreshing the basics of JavaScript : It's better to start an year, a-fresh.
 - **Thoughts:** Actually, its good to have the ability to forget something.
 But, it can be a worst too.
-So keep refreshing...
+So refresh...
 - **Link to YouTube Tutorial:** [Learn JavaScript - Full Course for Beginners by freeCodeCamp.org](https://youtu.be/PkZNo7MFNFg)

 ## Day 64: December 30, 2020